Muhammad-AhmadRafique/LiveScoreApp/README.md

 - **Player Stats**: Access detailed performance metrics for individual players.
 - **Team Insights**: View comprehensive team statistics, including rankings and match history.
 - **Rankings**: Check the latest rankings for teams and players in various leagues.
-- **Graphs and Analytics**: Visualize player and team performance trends with interactive graphs.
+- **Analytics**: Visualize player and team performance trends with Analytics and Stats.

 ---